Krayorn/blog/src/content/blog/donkeycarrot-postmortem.md

 ## Final thoughts

 To conclude on some happier words, launching DonkeyCarrot was super fun.
-We learned a lot, we did some silly things, and we created something and put it there.
+We learned a lot, we did some silly things, and we created something and put it out there.
 We may not have had an outstanding return on that, but that was the first try, and I can't wait to work on the next project!
 And we already have a few ideas ;).